 That’s why we praise our kids.
 “You’re so smart…clever…interesting…beautiful…” I do it.
 You do it.
 But is it truly helpful?
 Could it even be counter-productive?
 The research in the article suggests that maybe so.
 “I am smart, the kids’ reasoning goes; I don’t need to put out effort.
 Expending effort becomes stigmatized—it’s public proof that you can’t cut it on your natural gift.”

 Read the article and see what you think.
 It did make me listen to some of the compliments I give my guys.

 “Hello soccer star.”
-He’s not, really… Perhaps I should have said, “Boy, you’re ball control was great today.”
+He’s not, really… Perhaps I should have said, “Boy, your ball control was great today.”

 “You’re a great writer.”
 He is, but perhaps I should have been more specific.
 “Bravo for catching that redundancy.”

 It is true that praise is powerful.
 To avoid the peril that can accompany it, give your praise more punch by specifically and sincerely complimenting your child on talents, traits, and accomplishments.